schibsted/spid-tech-docs/resources/endpoints/passwordless-resend-post.md

 :introduction

-This endpoint is in closed BETA, and should not be used unless given explicit permission.
+**The passwordless endpoint is in closed BETA, and should not be used unless given explicit permission.**

 This endpoint resends the sms or email to the user, given the corresponding passwordless token.